NLnetLabs/cascade/doc/manual/source/building.rst

     cargo install --locked --force --branch keyset --git https://github.com/nlnetlabs/dnst
 ..  cargo install --locked --force cascade dnst

-If you intend to use a PKCS#11 compatible :doc:`Hardware Security Module
+If you are using the KMIP to PKCS#11 relay, update it with:
-<hsms>`, make sure you also install the :program:`kmip2pkcs11` relay:

 .. code-block:: bash